abdeoliveira/examgen/README.md

 ## Manual

-First, you need to clone this repo (this is the jargon for donwload this whole git project).
+First, you need to clone this repo (this is the jargon for donwloading a git project).
 For doing that you need to have [git installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) on your machine.

 Once you have git, cast `git clone https://github.com/abdeoliveira/examgen`